aleroas/Kanbanify/README.md

 Drag and drop tasks between lanes to change their status.
 Click the "Delete" button on a task to remove it from the board.
 Installation
-To run the Task Board locally, follow these steps:
+//To run the Task Board locally, follow these steps:

 Clone this repository to your local machine using git clone.
 Navigate to the project directory.